magneticstain/PrivyPaste/README.md

 ## Installation
 ### Preparation
-1) Generate RSA keys to your liking using openssl
+1) Generate RSA keys to your liking using openssl (if you do not want the installation script to automatically generate them for you)

     # generate private key
     openssl genrsa -out private_key.pem 4096